Aniruddha Perumalla

 Activities

-Since high school, I have been actively involved in quizbowl, which is an academic trivia competition contested by thousands of players across the country and whose topics range from literature and science to art and geography.
+• Since high school, I have been actively involved in quizbowl, an academic trivia competition contested by thousands of players across the country and on topics ranging from literature and science to art and geography.

-I served as the president of Penn State Quizbowl from 2022 to 2026.
-While I was at the University of Maryland, I was a member of the Maryland Academic Quiz Team (MAQT) as well.
+• I served as the president of Penn State Quizbowl from 2022 to 2026.
+While I was at the University of Maryland, I was a member of the Maryland Academic Quiz Team (MAQT).

 Hobbies

-I am an avid fan of soccer and cricket, following both sports regularly.
+• I am an avid fan of soccer and cricket, following both sports regularly.
 In addition, I enjoy playing racquetball and table tennis.
-I like playing cricket as well as watching it, but unfortunately equipment and fields are hard to come by in the US!